-- 1. College will assess immediate safety needs of the reporting party and the rest of the campus. - 2.
-College will assist the reporting party with contacting local police if reporting party requests AND provide the reporting party with contact information for the local police department. - 3.
-College will provide information on how to apply for a Protective Order. - 4.
-College will provide information to the reporting party on how to preserve evidence. - 5.
-College will assess the need to implement interim or long-term protective measures to protect the reporting party, if appropriate. - 6.
-College will provide the victim with an explanation of the victim's rights and options. - 7.
-College will provide a "No trespass" directive to the accused party if deemed appropriate.
+- 1. Kapi'olani Community College will assess the immediate safety needs of the reporting party and the rest of the campus. - 2.
+Kapi'olani Community College will assist the reporting party with contacting local police if reporting party requests AND provide the reporting party with contact information for the local police department. - 3.
+Kapi'olani Community College will provide written instructions on how to apply for Protective Order. - 4.
+Kapi'olani Community College will provide written information to the reporting party on how to preserve evidence. - 5.
+Kapi'olani Community College will assess the need to implement interim or long-term protective measures to protect the reporting party, if appropriate. - 6.
+Kapi'olani Community College will provide the victim with a written explanation of the victim's rights and options. - 7.
+Kapi'olani Community College will provide a "No trespass" directive to the accused party if deemed appropriate.